fermilab-robotics/localization_test/README.md

 # Spot Localization Test

-This app will create a Printout and Spot vision frame, Spot odom frame, and frames of all fiducials in range to a csv in the working directory.
+This app will create a terminal printout of the Spot vision frame, Spot odom frame, and frames of all fiducials in range and output the data to a .csv in the working directory.

 First, build the docker image while in the app working directory: